hazelchain/Hazelchain/README.md

 4. Open and run the project as a Cmake project in your IDE
 5. set the cmake as the directory of your chosen cmake
+6. be sure to set the cmake preset as CMakePresets.json

 ---